vpereira/brucutu/README.md

 Brucutu - The bruteforce tool with the coolest test suite

 Old problem, new tool.
-Trying to start a Pet project, basically because even if I'm used with, hydra is too 90s for me.
-Basically I think the CLI is ugly (as normally it was in the 90s) and the feature set, small.
+Trying to start a Pet project, basically because even if I'm used with, hydra is so 90s for me.

 ![brucutu](brucutu.jpg)

 Usage: ./brucutu -h

-The flags are some how compatible with hydra, but I kind of give up of that.
+The flags are some how compatible with hydra, but I'm kind of give up on that.

 TODO: